ippiki-ookami/The-AI-Engineer-Challenge/frontend/README.md

 **Messages not sending**
 - Verify your API key is saved
 - Check your internet connection
+- Ensure both servers are running (frontend on 3000, backend on 8000)

+**404 errors on API calls**
-- Ensure the backend server is running
+- Make sure the backend server is running on port 8000
+- Check that the frontend is configured to call `http://localhost:8000/api/*`
+- Verify CORS is enabled on the backend

 **Styling issues**
 - Clear browser cache